aksio-insurtech/Fundamentals/Documentation/concepts.md

 types.RegisterTypeConvertersForConcepts();
 ```

-> Note: If you're using the Cratis Application Model, you do not have to manually set this up.
+> Note: If you're using the Aksio Application Model, you do not have to manually set this up.
 It is automatically configured at startup.

 ## MongoDB